 Named for Anthony Ashley Cooper, chief Lord Proprietor of the Carolina colony, the Cooper River is one of the most historically significant rivers in South Carolina.
-It served as the main transportation route during the colonial period and played a crucial role in the development and success of early South Carolina plantations.
+It served as a main transportation route during the colonial period and played a crucial role in the development and success of early South Carolina plantations.
 The photo below was taken on the upper part of the river near Pimlico.

 The Cooper River is a relatively short but wide river that flows through Berkeley and Charleston counties and joins the Ashley River to form the Charleston Harbor.
 The river consists of two branches – the East Branch, which rises in Huger near the edge of the Francis Marion National Forest, and the West Branch, which rises in Moncks Corner.
-The picture of the river below was taken near Cypress Gardens.

 Parts of the Cooper River are listed in the National Register as the Cooper River Historic District: